24 Aug Oil Pulling: Miracle or Myth?

 My own experience is that I have receding gums that easily bleed—a bit of a vata/pitta combo.
 I had a periodontist tell me I absolutely needed gum surgery, due excessive gum recession.
 I decided to take his counsel under advisement but not to do anything about it just yet.
 About two years passed.
 During which time, I think I had further gum recession.
 Then I started to do oil pulling for 10 minutes daily, with neem oil infused with a few drops of hyssop essential oil and frankincense essential oil.
 This combination is antibacterial, antiviral, pitta reducing, and blood moving.
 This is the main combination I use, but sometimes use coconut oil, to nourish the gums, as well as provide a pitta-pacifying effect.
 After practicing this for about three months, I considered the effects.
 It appeared to me that my gum recession was halted, and possibly slightly reversed, and my gums were less prone to bleeding.
 Also, perhaps due to the antiviral, antibacterial quality of the neem mix, I was less vulnerable to catching colds or flus.
 Everyone around me was very sick with a terrible cough and cold, and I never got it.

-Afterword: Now, over a year later, I continue to practice oil pulling, intermittently.
-I’m not sure it has done anything for my immunity or not.
-My gums seem to have maintained at the same level of recession (no worse).
+Afterword: Now, after years of intermittent oil pulling, I can say that cannot say for certain that I think it has a truly discernible effect on my immunity.
+There are just too many factors for me to be sure.
+My gums seem to have maintained at the same level of recession, maybe slightly worse, but other than recession, there is no pocketing and my dentist tells me they are healthy.
 I have seven crowns and a bunch of fillings and none of them have loosened, as far as I can tell.